ashiklom/pecan.book/Github-issues.md

 To learn about GitHub, it is worth taking some time to read through the [FAQ](https://help.github.com/).
 When in doubt, the first step is to click the "Help" button at the top of the page.

+* **To address specific people**, use a github feature called "@mentions" e.g. write @dlebauer, @robkooper, @mdietze, or @serbinsh ... in the issue to alert the user as described in the [GitHub documentation on notifications](https://help.github.com/articles/notifications)

 Bugs, Issues, Features, etc.
 ============================